cs107-swiftdiff/cs107-FinalProject/docs/documentation.md

 Automatic differentiation, also known as algorithmic differentiation, computational differentiation, auto-differentiation, or autodiff, is different from either numerical or symbolic differentiation methods.

 [Numerical differentiation (ND)](https://en.wikibooks.org/wiki/Introduction_to_Numerical_Methods/Numerical_Differentiation) is a class of methods that computes derivatives through computing discrete numerical approximations of the derivative.
-Common ND approaches include finite difference methods, which convert differential equations into a algebraically solvable system of linear equations.
+Common ND approaches include finite difference methods, which convert differential equations into an algebraically solvable system of linear equations.
 However, ND suffers from two main sources of inaccuracy - truncation and roundoff errors - as its precision is dependant on the step size of the derivative calculations.
 Furthermore there is a tradeoff in error reduction of trunction and roundoff errors, as smaller values of delta reduce truncation error but exacerbate roundoff error due to limited floating point accuracy.

 [Symbolic differentiation (SD)](https://www.cs.utexas.edu/users/novak/asg-symdif.html) uses procedural rules to find general solutions to derivatives with respect to a variable.
 Instead of computing numerical approximations, SD manipulates a given input function to output a new function, ultimately producing a tree of expressions.
-Hoewver, SD methods suffer from computational inefficiency as derivatives can often become incredibly long and complex quickly, making the SD process slow and complicated.
+However, SD methods suffer from computational inefficiency as derivatives can often become incredibly long and complex quickly, making the SD process slow and complicated.

 **Dual Number:**

+Dual numbers are utilized in our forward mode to represent the value and the derivative part of a variable because of its special property for addition and multiplication.

 A dual number is made up of a real part and a dual part, which is writen as <img src="https://render.githubusercontent.com/render/math?math=\color{gray}z = a + b\epsilon">, where <img src="https://render.githubusercontent.com/render/math?math=\color{gray}\epsilon ^2 = 0">, but <img src="https://render.githubusercontent.com/render/math?math=\color{gray}\epsilon \ne 0">

-Dual number is used to represent the value and the derivative part of a variable because its special property for addition and multiplication
+Here are the definitions for addition and multiplication dual numbers that we utilize for our forward mode:

 <img src="https://render.githubusercontent.com/render/math?math=\color{gray}z_1+z_2 = (a_1 + b_1\epsilon) + (a_2 + b_2\epsilon)=(a_1+a_2)+(b_1+b_2)\epsilon">
 <img src="https://render.githubusercontent.com/render/math?math=\color{gray}z_1z_2 = (a_1 + b_1\epsilon)(a_2 + b_2\epsilon)=(a_1a_2)+(a_1b_1+a_2b_2)\epsilon">